AisiYidingbai/pointinator/README.md

 (to update requirements.txt use pipreqs (`pip install pipreqs`) inside project folder)

-copy-paste the secret key into `secret.py`, bai'll tell you my secrets if you ask nicely
+`cd pointinator` and then copy-paste the secret key into `secret.py`, bai'll tell you my secrets if you ask nicely

+to stop `secret.py` from updating when you update the repo with `git pull origin`, add it to your `gitignore`: `echo secret.py >> gitignore`

 the syntax is `python pointinator.py -o /path/to/files/` and you'll see the dev instance go up in the discord test server automatically

 you need to specify a path where the sheets will live with `-o`, if the sheets aren't there already then pointinator will make them

 # instructions if you're not helm

-same as above but you need to create a bot user, invite it to your server, and generate a secret key for it so that it can log in
+same as above but you need to also create a bot user, invite it to your server, and generate a secret key for it so that it can log in

 * go to discord developer portal https://discord.com/developers/applications/ and log in with a user that has manage server permissions in the server you want to use pointinator in
 * in applications, create a new application, give it a name, and agree to the tos